xiongjhang/rnaflow/rnaflow/site/README.md

 pip install trackpy tifffile SimpleITK
 ```

+`torch` is also required, please refer to the [PyTorch installation guide](https://pytorch.org/get-started/locally/) for your specific environment.

 ## Data Format

 This pipeline expects the input data to be in the following format: